florinpop17/app-ideas/Projects/3-Advanced/Potted-plants-app.md

 My Potted Plants is an application that is meant for anyone aspiring to grow potted plants or anyone who has potted plants.
 Anyone can scroll through the application and see the various potted plants that are grown, how to grow and maintain them and even upload various plants that they grow.
+It's more like social media but for potted plants with more information provided after clicking on the pictures.

 ## User Stories